KissKissBankBank/kitten/docs/installation/rails-webpack-configuration.md

 # Rails webpack configuration

-If you choose to use kitten Rails engine, you will have to setup your application with [React on Rails](https://github.com/shakacode/react_on_rails) and [webpack](https://webpack.github.io/).
+If you choose to use `kitten` Rails engine, you will have to setup your application with [React on Rails](https://github.com/shakacode/react_on_rails) and [webpack](https://webpack.github.io/).

+If you are familiar with React on Rails, you can use your own workflow and skip the following installation.
+You simply have to:
+- add `kitten` sass paths in your SASS path loader;
+- add `kitten` javascript modules in your webpack resolving paths.

 React on Rails proposes a simple implementation of webpack into the existing Rails sprockets system:
-- Webpack generates some javascript and CSS bundles.
+- Webpack generates javascript and CSS bundles.
 - Then, these latters are included in the asset pipeline.

 This way, the responsability of fingerprinting (on production environment) is